pknandi/pknandi/README.md

 ### Things you should know

-- 🔭 <b>Currently working on:</b> Undergraduate Thesis on Networking
+- 🔭 <b>Currently working on:</b> Deep Learning and Computer Vision
-- 🌱 <b>Getting better at:</b> Python, Problem solving, Reading research paper
+- 🌱 <b>Getting better at:</b> Python, Machine Learning, Reading research paper
-- 🤔 <b>Exploring:</b> Software Design Pattern, Deep Learning
+- 🤔 <b>Exploring:</b> Various framework and algorithm of Deep Learning
-- ⚗️ <b>Experimenting on:</b> Improving the structure of my code
+- ⚗️ <b>Experimenting on:</b> Improving my knowledge and intuition on data
 - 💬 <b>Ask me about:</b> Anything about undergrad thesis and Python.
 And Star Wars too 😄
 - 📫 <b> Reach me here:</b> Mail me anytime at  <a href="mailto:pknandi130@gmail.com" target="_blank"> pknandi130@gmail.com</a>